shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/developer-guides/generating-path-and-publish/part-6-find-latest-version.md

 1. Since in this particular example you are resolving a publish file, you could use the Shotgun API to query for the next available version number on `PublishedFile` entities.
 2. You can scan the files on disk and work out what versions already exist, and extract the next version number.
-This is helpful if the files your working with aren't tracked in Shotgun (such as work files).
+This is helpful if the files you're working with aren't tracked in Shotgun (such as work files).

 Whilst the first option would probably be most suitable for the example in this guide, both approaches have their uses so we'll cover them both.
-Also if you had work files as well and only considered the publish

 ## Querying Shotgun for the next version number.